 - Store leftover Maryland Crab Cakes in an airtight container.

-- They will last up to 5 days in the refrigerator.
+- They will keep well in the refrigerator for up to 5 days.

 Freezing Maryland Crab Cakes